rubywerman/berkeley_cs_opportunities/README.md

 # Berkeley Computer Science Opportunities
-Comprehensive list of student scholarships, clubs, and events for the UC Berkeley students.
+List of student scholarships, clubs, and events for the UC Berkeley students.
 This list aims to cover all relevant opportunities.

 ### Contributing